freqtrade/freqtrade/docs/backtesting.md

 - `Backtesting from` / `Backtesting to`: Backtesting range (usually defined with the `--timerange` option).
 - `Max open trades`: Setting of `max_open_trades` (or `--max-open-trades`) - or number of pairs in the pairlist (whatever is lower).
 - `Total trades`: Identical to the total trades of the backtest output table.
-- `Starting capital`: Start capital - as given by dry-run-wallet (config or command line).
+- `Starting balance`: Start balance - as given by dry-run-wallet (config or command line).
-- `End capital`: Final capital - starting capital + absolute profit.
+- `End balance`: Final balance - starting balance + absolute profit.
 - `Absolute profit`: Profit made in stake currency.
-- `Total Profit %`: Total profit.
+- `Total profit %`: Total profit.
 Aligned to the `TOTAL` row's `Tot Profit %` from the first table.
 Calculated as `(End capital − Starting capital) / Starting capital`.
 - `Trades per day`: Total trades divided by the backtesting duration in days (this will give you information about how many trades to expect from the strategy).
+- `Avg. stake amount`: Average stake amount, either `stake_amount` or the average when using dynamic stake amount.
 - `Total trade volume`: Volume generated on the exchange to reach the above profit.
 - `Best Pair` / `Worst Pair`: Best and worst performing pair, and it's corresponding `Cum Profit %`.
 - `Best Trade` / `Worst Trade`: Biggest winning trade and biggest losing trade
 - `Best day` / `Worst day`: Best and worst day based on daily profit.
 - `Days win/draw/lose`: Winning / Losing days (draws are usually days without closed trade).
 - `Avg.
 Duration Winners` / `Avg.
 Duration Loser`: Average durations for winning and losing trades.
+- `Min balance` / `Max balance`: Lowest and Highest Wallet balance during the backtest period.
-- `Max Drawdown`: Maximum drawdown experienced.
+- `Drawdown`: Maximum drawdown experienced.
 For example, the value of 50% means that from highest to subsequent lowest point, a 50% drop was experienced).
+- `Drawdown high` / `Drawdown low`: Profit at the beginning and end of the largest drawdown period.
+A negative low value means initial capital lost.
 - `Drawdown Start` / `Drawdown End`: Start and end datetime for this largest drawdown (can also be visualized via the `plot-dataframe` sub-command).
 - `Market change`: Change of the market during the backtest period.
 Calculated as average of all pairs changes from the first to the last candle using the "close" column.